 6. Maintains Optimum Blood Pressure Levels

-A research published in the journal of Bioscience, Biotechnology, and Biochemistry studied the effects of vinegar on blood pressure when it is introduced into the diet.
+Research published in the Journal of Bioscience, Biotechnology, and Biochemistry studied the effects of vinegar on blood pressure when it is introduced into the diet.

 One of the top reasons for high blood pressure is the increased alkalinity of the blood.
-The high alkalinity causes potassium loss, which in turn, increases the blood pressure.
-Low potassium levels can also cause fatigue and irregular heart beat.
-In these cases, Apple cider vinegar helps in the retention of potassium in the blood and thus helps lower the blood pressure.
+The high alkalinity causes potassium loss, which in turn, increases blood pressure.
+Low potassium levels can also cause fatigue and irregular heartbeat.
+In these cases, Apple cider vinegar helps in the retention of potassium in the blood and thus helps lower blood pressure.